RightsandWrongsgit/ARMTEC/theme/frontoverview.md

 # Front-end Overview

 Drupal [Content Management System (CMS)](chapters.md#chapter-content-management-system-cms) is an integrated website platform.
-You select it because you have 'Content' that you which to 'Display' in a users 'Browser' in a 'Templated' manner which has some consistency.
+You select it because you have 'Content' that you wish to 'Display' in a users 'Browser' in a 'Templated' manner which has some consistency.
 A common example might be a newspaper which presents articles that have a title, subject, author, date, and story element consistently included in a template.
 You might use the 'subject' to reference the sports, financial, lifestyle, business, and other sections in your newspaper.
 In each of those sections you might 'present' the article in a slightly different style; font, color, size, etc.  Drupal has all the parts needed to control and manage the integrated workflow of all this stuff.

 Think of the workflow like this: